 All fields, including an accurate weight, should be recorded on the CDR before the scallops have been moved from within the immediate proximity of the boat.
-Parts A and B of the CDR must be fully completed for each consignment and signed by the concession holder or their authorised agent who should be the Master (Skipper) of the boat, before being submitted to AFMA.
+Parts A and B of the CDR must be Securing Australia's fishing future www.afma.gov.au 12 of 42 fully completed for each batch and signed by the concession holder or their authorised agent who should be the Master (Skipper) of the boat, before being submitted to AFMA.
 All fields must have the relevant information completed and any irrelevant fields indicated with a dash or N/A in that field.

-4.2.2 Multiple consignments
+4.2.2 Multiple batches

-Where one unload is split into multiple consignments, a separate CDR must be fully completed (all parts) for each consignment before the relevant consignment is moved from within the immediate proximity of the boat, even if all consignments are going to the same destination.
+If an unload is spilt into multiple batches a separate CDR must be fully completed for each batch.
+The CDR must be completed before the batch is moved from the immediate proximity of the boat, even if all batches are going to the same destination.
 For example, if an unload is transported in three trucks to the same processing facility, three separate CDRs will need to be completed.